 3. Be proactive wherever possible

 You can make it easier for your child to not lie by thinking about situations and circumstances that might result in a lie and then try to set them up for success.

-I like to use sentences such as “I’m going to ask you a question, and I would really like you to give me a truthful answer” because this allows my child some thinking time and sets up a clear expectation before I actually ask the question.
+I like to use sentences such as “I’m going to ask you a question, and I would like you to give me a truthful answer.”
+This allows my child some thinking time and sets up a clear expectation before asking the question.

 4. Make honest conversations safe

-This means that if a child expects a parent to feel happy about them confessing to something, they are more likely to come forward.
-What this highlights is that as parents, we must provide a place of safety so that our children may feel they can be honest with us.
+This means that if a child expects a parent to feel happy about confessing to something, they are more likely to come forward.
+As parents, we must provide a place of safety so our children may feel they can be honest with us.

 It certainly doesn’t mean that there are no consequences for lying.
 However, when the issue is approached in a way that’s about teaching the child why the behavior is wrong rather than punishing, the relationship between parent and child is much stronger.

 A final thought

 Honestly, all people lie.
 Whether it’s to hide something embarrassing or avoid hurting someone’s feelings, there are times when untruths kind of slip out.
 It is important to remember this and recognize that your child is not “bad” or “naughty” for twisting the facts; they are just using this behavior to indicate they’re feeling uncomfortable in some way.

 Guiding and supporting your child through it with open communication will help them understand that there are other ways to deal with issues and that honesty is certainly the best policy.